How to: Make a Starter

 When making bread, you use half your starter and keep feeding the remaining every 24-48 hours.

-For more information on how to use and maintain your starter, book in to our Your Daily Bread workshop
+For more information on how to use and maintain your starter, check out our Your Daily Bread workshop